Dineshika-Karunarathna/Employee-Management-System/README.md

 # Employee-Management-System

 Welcome to my first Spring Boot project repository!
-This project is my introductory exploration into Spring Boot.
+This project is my introductory exploration into Spring Boot 3.
 Employee Management System consists of CRUD operations of employees.

 ## References